ooddle

 CO2 is not a waste gas.
 It is a critical signaling molecule.
 Hemoglobin releases oxygen into tissues based on local CO2 levels, a relationship called the Bohr effect.
 When you over-breathe, you lower CO2 in the blood, which makes hemoglobin hold onto oxygen more tightly, which means less oxygen actually reaches your cells.
 Your brain feels foggy, your hands feel cold, and your heart rate drifts up.

 Buteyko retrains tolerance to slightly higher CO2 levels by practicing soft, slow, nasal breathing with gentle breath holds.
 Over weeks, your body adapts.
 Resting breath rate drops.
 Sleep quiet improves.
-Many users report less anxiety, fewer headaches, and easier nasal breathing during exercise.
+Practitioners typically experience less anxiety, fewer headaches, and easier nasal breathing during exercise as the adaptation builds.

 How to Do It (Step by Step)